What is Forex Market

 Forex Market Hours

 The foreign exchange market is extremely active all day long with price quotes constantly changing.
 It is the only market that truly operates 24 hours a day and five days a week.
-Currencies are traded in the largest stock exchanges and marketplaces all over the world: in Zurich, Hong Kong, New York, Tokyo, Frankfurt, London, Sydney and Paris.
-This means that across almost every time zone the market is active - when the market closes in the U.S. the trading day starts in Tokyo and Hong Kong.
+Currencies are traded on the international interbank market in Zurich, Hong Kong, New York, Tokyo, Frankfurt, London, Sydney and Paris.
+This means that across almost every time zone the market is active - when the working day ends in one part of the world, in the other hemisphere, at that very moment, banks have already opened their doors and trading continues.

 The time flexibility is very convenient for traders who have a busy working schedule.
 They do not need to worry about market opening and closing hours and are free to arrange their trade anytime they want.

-The chart below provides the working hours of major marketplaces.
+The chart below provides the opening and closing hours of trading sessions on the world's major marketplaces.

 |Time Zone||Tokyo||London||New York|